Best Shopping Credit Cards in Switzerland of February 2026

 Documentation Requirements

-• Valid residence permit (B, C, or Swiss passport)
+• Valid residence permit (B or C) or Swiss passport

-• Proof of income (salary certificates or tax returns)
+• Proof of income (salary certificate or tax returns)

 • Address confirmation (utility bill or rental contract)